0x00-0x00/ShellPop/README.md

 ## Credits

-This code is 100% authored by Andre Marques (@zc00l) and it is made open to public the moment it was released in his github.
+This code is authored by Andre Marques (@zc00l) and this project's contributors and it is made open to public the moment it was released in his github.

 Any misuse of this code does not makes the author responsible for the damage it could cause.